Darkbblue/generic-diffusion-feature/README.md

 ```

 When initializing the feature extractor, you can pass the following arguments:
+- Common arguments:
     - `layer`: Where features should be extracted.
 We provide pre-defined layer configs in `feature/configs`.
     - `version`: What diffusion model should be used.
 Now we support Stable Diffusion v1.5 (1-5), Stable Diffusion v2.1 (2-1), Stable Diffusion XL (xl), Playground v2 (pgv2), and PixArt-Sigma (pixart-sigma).
     - `device`: On what device should the model be loaded.
     - `dtype`: Data type for diffusion models.
 We recommend float16 for most use cases.
     - `img_size`: All images will be resized to the given size before feeding into diffusion models.
 Usually each diffusion model is specially trained to work best on a given resolution.
-- **Above are common arguments.
-Following are advanced options.**
+- Advanced arguments:
     - `offline_lora` and `offline_lora_filename` for loading LoRA weights.
 The first choice works when the LoRA weight has already been integrated into a whole model weight folder.
 The second choice will insert the LoRA weight into the model for you.
     - `feature_resize`: Setting this argument to >1 will compress the width and height of extracted features, for low memory/disk users.
     - `control`: Add ControlNet to the diffusion model.
 Check `feature/components/controlnet.py` for available options.
     - `attention`: Add aggregated attention score maps to feature extraction.
 We now support directly indicate score maps using `xxx-cross/self-map` in the layer param.
 This option is only kept here to be compatible with some previous codes.
     - `train_unet`: Set this as True to keep all features not detached from the computation graph, so that you can train the diffusion model with some downstream supervision.
 This requires very large VRAM.

 Below are the arguments of `extract()`:
 - `prompts`: Pass the output of `encode_prompt()` here.